bhar4t/bhar4t/src/contents/Cordova-with-Firebase-Phone-Authentication-without-Captcha-and-reCaptcha.md

-## Cordova with Firebase Phone Authentication without Captcha/reCaptcha
+## Cordova with Firebase Phone Authentication without Captcha

 We’re going to use Firebase Phone Authentication using firebase-js-sdk without Captcha with ReactJS application in a simple way.
 This article is for people who has basic knowledge of Cordova and Firebase phone authentication.